eugabrielsilva/currency/README.md

 ## Currency for PHP

 This package is a translation of [currency.js](https://github.com/scurker/currency.js) for PHP.
+It was built to work around floating point issues when working with currency values.

+Currency works with values as integers behind the scenes, resolving some of the most basic precision problems.

 ### Installation